Silveere/fabric-lite/README-modrinth.md

 ## Disclaimer

-This modpack includes mods that slightly alter the client behavior (e.g., Inventory Profiles Next), as well as mods that may provide an unfair advantage compared to Vanilla players (e.g., Xaero's Minimap). ***ALWAYS*** check the rules of servers you play on to make sure this is allowed, or you may risk a ban.
+This modpack includes mods that slightly alter the client behavior (e.g., Inventory Profiles Next), as well as mods that certain servers may deem "unfair" to Vanilla players (e.g., Xaero's Minimap). ***ALWAYS*** check the rules of servers you play on to make sure this is allowed, or you may risk a ban.

 Additionally, this modpack is mainly made for myself and a few friends.
 You are free to use this modpack, but understand that my interest in Minecraft comes and goes, and as such, ongoing support is not guaranteed.